Skip to content

 Speak it out loud.

 Hit record and answer the question the way you'd say it in the room.
-Live amplitude bars confirm the mic's hearing you — no buffering, no transcript appearing word-by-word to distract you.
+A live sound meter confirms the mic's hearing you — no buffering, no transcript appearing word-by-word to distract you.

 Q2 of 3 · salary negotiation